 Here’s how I structured the unit for Algebra 1:

-**Note: it’s super important that the squares are cut out exactly, otherwise some combinations (like 7-8-10) look like right triangles….I found this out the hard way.**
+- We started with this MTBOS-improved activity discovering the Pythagorean theorem followed by a class discussion and notes about useful vocabulary: legs, hypotenuse.
+(Note: it’s super important that the squares are cut out exactly, otherwise some combinations (like 7-8-10) look like right triangles….I found this out the hard way.)

 - The next lesson started with direct-instruction showing students how to use the Pythagorean theorem to solve for the legs and hypotenuse.
 (I can’t stress the usefulness of getting students to label all of the sides with a, b, and c straight away….this forces students to pay attention to which side is the hypotenuse.)
 Students completed a set of varied practice problems.
 We ended class by discussing how we could use the Pythagorean theorem to see if a triangle was a right triangle.

-- Used the Pythagorean theorem to solve word problems.
+- Then students used the Pythagorean theorem to solve word problems.

 - Students completed: Andrew Stadel’s Square Dance on desmos.
 And we discussed/took notes on rational and irrational numbers.
 (Next time: Want to find a way for students to understand WHY the square root of a number such as 5 must continue infinitely.)